research-software-reactor/research-software-reactor.github.io/README.md

 	<h1>Research Software Reactor Website</h1>
 </div>

-This repository contains the website for the Research Software Reactor built with Jekyll and powered by GitHub pages.
+This repository contains the website for the Research Software Reactor which is built with Jekyll and powered by GitHub pages.

+## Jekyll basics

+If you're not familiar with how Jekyll works, check out [jekyllrb.com](https://jekyllrb.com/) for all the details, or read up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/), [writing posts](https://jekyllrb.com/docs/posts/), and [creating pages](https://jekyllrb.com/docs/pages/).

 ##  Running locally

 Make a clone of the repository.
 To run the theme locally, navigate to the theme directory in your terminal and run `bundle install` to install the theme's dependencies.
 Then run `jekyll serve` to start the Jekyll server.

 ---

-## Jekyll basics

-If you're not familiar with how Jekyll works, check out [jekyllrb.com](https://jekyllrb.com/) for all the details, or read up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/), [writing posts](https://jekyllrb.com/docs/posts/), and [creating pages](https://jekyllrb.com/docs/pages/).

----

-## 🎨 Customizing the theme
+## 👩🏿‍🎨 Customizing the theme

-Index comes packed with lots of options to let you customize the theme.
+The Index theme  comes packed with lots of options to let you customize the theme.
 To check all the settings and how to customise the theme check [settings.md](./settings.md)

 ## 🎨 Color Reference